lighteko/lighteko/README.md

 ## Hi there 👋
-My name is Heejoon Yi, a sophomore student in Stony Brook University.
-I'm majoring in both TSM (Technological Systems Management) and CS (Computer Science)
+My name is Heejoon Yi, a sophomore student in Stony Brook University.\n I'm majoring in both TSM (Technological Systems Management) and CS (Computer Science)